 The 2017 US tax reform bill moved through Congress at breakneck speed, signed into law by President Trump just seven weeks after it was introduced in the US House of Representatives.
 (In contrast, the equally sweeping Tax Reform Act of 1986 took almost three years to travel from proposal to law.)
 But even as the tax bill was racing through both chambers of Congress without a single public hearing, a particularly nimble brain trust of tax law experts, including four professors from NYU Law, co-authored an in-depth analysis of some of the House and Senate bills’ potential effects and posted it to the Social Science Research Network (SSRN) on December 7.

-As of March 2018, “The Games They Will Play: Tax Games, Roadblocks, and Glitches Under the New Legislation” has racked up more than 48,000 downloads, placing it at #13 in the list of SSRN’s most downloaded articles of all time; only two other papers by law professors appear in the top 15.
-A follow-up paper on December 18, reflecting changes made to the legislation in the conference committee, has yielded more than 32,000 downloads in its own right, as well as a #40 ranking.
+As of July 2018, “The Games They Will Play: Tax Games, Roadblocks, and Glitches Under the New Legislation” has racked up more than 54,000 downloads, placing it at #12 in the list of SSRN’s most downloaded articles of all time; only two other papers by law professors appear in the top 15.
+A follow-up paper on December 18, reflecting changes made to the legislation in the conference committee, has yielded more than 34,000 downloads in its own right.

 Tax law scholarship typically isn’t such a hot commodity, but a highly controversial and complex tax bill poised to reconfigure huge swaths of the economy creates a unique interest.
 The two SSRN papers reflect the cooperative efforts of 13 scholars from nine schools, among them NYU Law’s Frederick I. and Grace Stokes Professor of Law Lily Batchelder; Professor David Kamin ’09, who led the project; Gerald L. Wallace Professor of Taxation Mitchell Kane; and Wayne Perry Professor of Taxation Daniel Shaviro.